mattc84/cis2178/README.md

 To accomplish these tasks, you'll need to fork this repo, modify and test the code, and then submit a pull request to me for credit.

+## 3. Code Review
+Schedule a 30 minute code review with me sometime during the 2nd half of July (coordinate with me via slack).
+It can be in person at Sinclair, or virtual via Google Hangouts.
+This will consist of you walking me through your code for both of the items above (portfolio site and bug fix).
+You will need to be able to explain your code to me, discuss the reasoning behind the decisions you made, and point out parts you're particularly proud of or parts you would like some help with.